 Biography of Dr Peter Venn MBBS FRCA

-Dr Peter Venn has been a Consultant in Sleep Medicine and Anaesthesia at the Queen Victoria Hospital NHS Foundation Trust, East Grinstead, West Sussex since 1991.
+Dr Peter Venn was a Consultant in sleep medicine and formally anaesthesia at the Queen Victoria Hospital NHS Foundation Trust, East Grinstead, West Sussex from 1991 - 2021.
 He qualified from The Middlesex Hospital Medical School in 1979 and, after training as an SHO and registrar in London, was a lecturer in neuro-anaesthesia at the National Hospital, Queen Square during 1995-1996, developing an interest in obstructive sleep apnoea, and its treatment with nasal CPAP.
-He was a senior registrar in the Nuffield Department of Anaesthetics in Oxford between 1987 and 1991.
+He was a senior registrar in the Nuffield Department of Anaesthetics under the direction of Professor Sir Keith Sykes at the Nuffield Department of Anaesthetics in Oxford between 1987 and 1991.
+He was apppoionted consultant in 1991.

-He was Vice President of the Royal College or Anaesthetists 2014-15.
+He was Vice President of the Royal College of Anaesthetists 2014-15.

-He was founder of the Sleep Disorder Centre in East Grinstead in 1992, now one of the largest centres in sleep medicine in the UK.
+He was founder of the Sleep Disorder Centre in East Grinstead in 1992, one of the largest centres in sleep medicine in the UK at the time of his leaving.
 He was a member of the organising committee and past Membership Secretary of the British Sleep Society 2005-8 and 2015-19.
 He has published on sleep disorders and anaesthesia in journals, books and on the internet.
 He has lectured at home and abroad in both sleep disorders and anaesthesia.

 Current interests in anaesthesia and medicine include the development of an accreditation programme for departments of anaesthesia in the UK, and methods of improving healthcare.
 He was on the Quality Initiatives Development Working Group for the Academy of Medical Royal Colleges, and was a compliance inspector for the Care Quality Commission.